anarwal/aws-secret-manager/README.md

 # aws-secret-manager
 ![Tests](https://github.com/anarwal/aws-secret-manager/workflows/.github/workflows/ci.yml/badge.svg)

 Simple library to talk to AWS secrets manager using AWS SDK.
-It provides an interface to talk to AWS CRUD APIs.
+It provides an interface to communicate with Secrets Manger using AWS CRUD APIs.
 You can choose either to use:
  1. AWS Secrets Manager (Production usage)
  2. File System (Mock for local testing)